 - Students should follow the process outlined within academic complaints/grievances for a particular course.
-Students with any conduct concerns should follow the process outlined in Article IV of the Student Conduct Policy.
+Students with any conduct concerns should follow the process outlined in the Student Conduct Policy.
 Both of these processes are available to all students, including those in Distance Education.

 - It is the intention of Idaho State University to provide clear, accurate, and appropriate information to all students.
 Federal and state laws that govern consumer protection are the guide to ensure students are free from fraudulent or dishonest information from any entity, including Idaho State University.
 Examples of consumer protection issues can include: